websoftid/wordpress-patched/wp-content/plugins/wordpress-popular-posts/readme.txt

 WordPress Popular Posts can be used in three different ways:

-1. As a [widget](https://wordpress.org/support/article/wordpress-widgets/): simply drag and drop it into your theme's sidebar and configure it.
+1. As a [widget](https://wordpress.org/support/article/wordpress-widgets/): simply drag and drop it into your theme's sidebar and configure it or, if you're using the [Block Editor](https://wordpress.org/support/article/wordpress-editor/), you can also add it to your posts and pages.
 2. As a template tag: you can place it anywhere on your theme with [`wpp_get_mostpopular()`](https://github.com/cabrerahector/wordpress-popular-posts/wiki/2.-Template-tags#wpp_get_mostpopular).
 3. Via [shortcode](https://github.com/cabrerahector/wordpress-popular-posts/wiki/1.-Using-WPP-on-posts-&-pages), so you can embed it inside a post or a page.